bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Miscellaneous/SI_CH3_Misc_Story.md

 ## Oracle: Story Complication
 > [!mechanics]- | Roll > `dice: [[SI_CH3_Misc_Story^table-OclStoryComplication]]` | Guidance
 > This oracle will introduce narrative turns, troubles, and revelations.
-It can be used as an alternative to the [[MV_Pay the Price|Pay the Price (move)]] table when you encounter a negative outcome at a crucial moment.
+It can be used as an alternative to the [[SF_CH3_Pay the Price|Pay the Price (move)]] table when you encounter a negative outcome at a crucial moment.
 In particular, you might use this table after rolling matched 10s on the challenge dice. ^guidance-OclStoryComplication

 | dice: 1d100 | Result |
 | :---: | --- |